As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-- Fill a bowl with cold water and 1/4 cup of lemon juice.
+- Fill a bowl with cold water and 1/4 cup of lemon juice.1/4 cup bottled lemon juice

 - Set up a workstation with a peeler, cutting board, sharp knife, and a bowl for the peels and cores.

-- Clean apples, peel, core, and slice the apples thinly.
+- Clean apples, peel, core, and slice the apples thinly.10 apples

-- Place the slices in the water/juice mixture.
+- Place the apple slices in the water/juice mixture.

 - Arrange the slices on dehydrator trays so that there is space around each slice, and the slices are not touching.

-- Set dehydrator to the "fruit/vegetables" setting (135 degrees F) and dry for 4-8 hours.
+- Set dehydrator to the "fruit/vegetables" setting (135˚F) and dry for 4-8 hours.
 Rotate trays every few hours.

-- The length of time they need to dry out will vary based on how many trays you have going on at once, and how thick the apple slices are.
+- The length of time the apple slices need to dry will vary based on how many trays you have going on at once, and how thick the slices are.

 - Apples are done when they don’t feel wet anymore.
 Some apples will finish before the others on the same tray.
 Remove those that are done and set aside.